neo-ngd/NEO-Tutorial/en/3-transaction/transactions.md

 # Structure of transactions on the NEO blockchain

 ## Introduction to transactions
 A NEO transaction is a signed data package with an instruction for the network, for example a user indicating that he wants to transfer assets to another address.
 Each NEO block in the blockchain ledger contains one or more transactions, making each block a transaction batch.

 NEO currently has a maximum transaction size of 100 KiB and a maximum of 500 transactions per block.
 These limits can be increased in the future if necessary.
-NEO supports both the UTXO (*unspent transaction output*) and account/balance based record-keeping models.
+NEO supports both the UTXO (*unspent transaction output*) and account/balance-based record-keeping models.
 All native assets like NEO and GAS use the UTXO model, while all contract tokens use an account/balance model.

 ## Structure
 Each transaction has a minimum set of attributes.